mrro3t/CAPTCHA-Recognition-System/README.md

 ## Prediction (Locally)

 This script predicts the CAPTCHA model using validation images at default.
-Prediction is directly displayed on Terminal, and `output/predictions.csv` file is generated in `output/` with image path and predictions for easy visualization.
+Prediction is directly displayed on Terminal, and `predictions.csv` file is generated in `output/` with image path and predictions for easy visualization.
 It can be run on both GPU or CPU.
 Works on limited resource as well.
 The best model is already saved in `models/captcha_model_best.pth`.

 Default :
 ```bash